terminaldweller/cgrep/README.md

 `cgrep` is a clang tool, so it will accept all valid clang command line options.

 ## Known Issues
+`cgrep` will not print out warnings or errors related to the source code so please make sure that clang can successfully build your file before running cgrep on it.

 ## License

+cgrep is licensed under GPL-3.0.

 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fbloodstalker%2Fcgrep.svg?type=large)](https://app.fossa.io/projects/git%2Bgithub.com%2Fbloodstalker%2Fcgrep?ref=badge_large)